-Like the beloved jam band Phish, Risk is a board game that relatively few of us have time for a good board game these days — and it’s often too difficult to gather enough people who actually want to play.
-Luckily, the Web serves as one of the best virtual coffee tables for even the most casual of Risk players.
-Almost all the sites abide by the same set of rules as the French classic (or a similar version thereof) and allow you to play at your own pace so you aren’t stuck waiting while your opponents drag their feet.
+But like the beloved jam band Phish, relatively few of us have time for a good board game these days — and it’s often difficult to gather enough people who actually want to play.
+Luckily, the Web is the best virtual coffee tables ever for even the most casual Risk players.
+Almost all the sites you’ll see online abide by the same set of rules as the French classic (or a similar version thereof) and let you play at your own pace so you aren’t stuck waiting while your opponents drag their feet.

-Conquer Club — Free
+Conquer Club (Free)

-Dominating Twelve — Free
+Dominating Twelve (Free)

 Like Conquer Club, Dominating Twelve features stunning maps and gameplay that help make it shine among the rest of our picks.
 The interface and gameplay are sleek,with more than 30 maps to choose from, but games take some time to fill up given the rather small community of users.
 Once signed up, players can choose from a classic deathmatch scenario or Capitals, a game in which your opponent only needs to capture your capital in order to capture all of your territories and automatically win the game.